The Art of British Manufacturing | The Humble Button

 Pretty amazing right!

 Above left the Corozo blanks before turning and dyeing the button.
-Then the final button, custom dyed in a tonal grey for the Alva lambswool cardigan in mustard.
+Then the final button, custom dyed to compliment the GS cardigan.

 Working with Courtney & Co has allowed me to explore my love of colour to the finest detail, the button.
 For my custom spun Alva cardigans I wanted to punctuate their unique colourful marls with a complimentary button.

-The dying process of the codelite buttons, with a custom colour in a deep autumnal burgundy to compliment the Alva lambswool cardigan in Orange.
+The dying process of the codelite buttons, with a custom colour in deep autumnal burgundy to complement the Alva lambswool cardigan.
 Codelite is a natural, sustainable and biodegradable material.

 What is codelite I hear you ask.. it is made from conventional dairy milk, derived from 96% milk casein which is hardened in layers of 1mm a week.
 Creating a solid material that the button will then be cut out of and turned.
 They have a wonderful pearl look that takes colour so beautifully.